Quaternion

 According to the Frobenius theorem, the algebra $\mathbb H$ is one of only two finite-dimensional division rings containing a proper subring isomorphic to the real numbers; the other being the complex numbers.
 These rings are also Euclidean Hurwitz algebras, of which the quaternions are the largest associative algebra (and hence the largest ring).
 Further extending the quaternions yields the non-associative octonions, which is the last normed division algebra over the real numbers.
-(The sedenions, the extension of the octonions, have zero divisors and so cannot be a normed division algebra.)
+The next extension gives the sedenions, which have zero divisors and so cannot be a normed division algebra.